Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Problem Formulation

 \subsubsection{Single-Connected RIS}

-When there is no interconnection between different ports, i.e., $Y_{n,m}=0$ for all $n\neq m$, the BD-RIS reduces to the traditional diagonal RIS, also known as a single-connected RIS, which has been extensively studied in literature.
-In this case, $\bY$ and $\bthe$ are both diagonal, i.e.,
+When there is no interconnection between ports, i.e., $Y_{n,m}=0$ for all $n\neq m$, the BD-RIS reduces to the traditional diagonal RIS, also known as a single-connected RIS, which has been extensively studied in literature.
+In this case, $\bY$ and $\bthe$ are both diagonal.